THE MOST HOLY

 faithful of this area.

-conversations have taken place we will convene a further meeting with the
+will convene a further meeting with the

 Lindisfarne Pastoral Council to consider the